-- (A) Law firms, or Non-profit religious, charitable, social service, or similar organizations established in the United States may be accredited by the [Agency] to designate representatives to participate in agency adjudications if those organizations: - have adequate experience, education, knowledge, and information to render the organization fit to identify representatives of requisite character and fitness; and - (2) make only nominal charges and assess no excessive membership dues for represented participants. - (B) If an accredited organization within the meaning of subsection A no longer satisfies the accreditation requirements, representatives designated by the organization shall no longer be permitted to serve in agency adjudications and the organization's accreditation shall be revoked until such time as the organization is able to come into compliance with those requirements.
+- (A) Law firms or non-profit religious, charitable, social service, or similar organizations established in the United States may be accredited by the [Agency] to designate representatives to participate in agency adjudications if those organizations: - (1) have adequate experience, education, knowledge, and information to render the organization fit to identify qualified representatives; and - (2) make only nominal charges and assess no excessive membership dues for accredited representatives. - (B) If an accredited organization within the meaning of subsection A no longer satisfies the accreditation requirements, representatives designated by the organization shall no longer be permitted to serve in agency adjudications and the organization's accreditation shall be revoked until such time as the organization is able to come into compliance with those requirements.
 An accredited organization and representative must report to the Agency any circumstances that may affect their accreditation status within thirty (30) days of the change. - (C) This rule does not apply to legal licensing organizations, such as state bar associations.

-- (to subsection (A)): The requirements are derived from those set forth by the Department of Homeland Security for its organization accreditation program.
+- 1. (to subsection (A)): The requirements are derived from those set forth by the Department of Justice Executive Office for Immigration Review .
 8 C.F.R. § 292.2.
-Some agencies prefer to only accredit organizations established in the United States. - 2. (to subsection (B)): Adjudicators in individual adjudications should not permit non-lawyer representatives who were designated by unaccredited organizations or organizations that no longer meet accreditation requirements to participate in adjudications before the [Agency]. - 3. (to Subsection (B)): The agency may require the accredited organization and representative to report the change in their status to all offices where they have pending cases, including loss of accreditation. - 4. (to subsection (C)): members of legal licensing organizations would ostensibly be governed by the rules pertaining to representation by attorneys in rule 202.
+Some agencies prefer to only accredit organizations established in the United States. - 2. (to subsection (B)): To the extent reasonably possible, presiding adjudicators should not permit non-lawyer representatives who were designated by unaccredited organizations or organizations that no longer meet accreditation requirements to participate in proceedings over which that adjudicator presides. - 3. (to Subsection (B)): The agency may require the accredited organization and representative to report the change in their status to all offices where they have pending cases, including loss of accreditation. - 4. (to subsection (C)): members of legal licensing organizations would ostensibly be governed by the rules pertaining to representation by attorneys in Rule 202.